Categories

 What are the customer match list requirements?

-Customer Match Lists requirements vary depending on the ad platform on which you are using.
-The requirements are different for Google, Meta, and Microsoft Advertising.
+The requirements vary depending on the ad platform on which you are using.
+They are different for Google, Meta, and Microsoft Advertising.

-If you have further questions related to Customer Match Lists or regarding our app, please feel free to drop them in the comments below.
+If you have further questions related to match-based marketing or regarding our app, please feel free to drop them in the comments below.

 Nidhi Agarwal

-When she’s not busy writing, Nidhi enjoys savouring a good cup of coffee, which fuels her creativity and keeps her inspired.
+When she’s not busy writing, Nidhi enjoys savoring a good cup of coffee, which fuels her creativity and keeps her inspired.